Saidu Sharif Airport

 Saidu Sharif Airport in Pakistan is situated near the Swat River and between the villages of Dherai and Kanju in Khyber Pakhtunkhwa.

 History

 The airport was built in 1978, and two daily flights were available to Peshawar and Islamabad before the airport was shut down during the First Battle of Swat in 2007.
 There were hopes of reopening the airport in 2012.
 However, this reopening was repeatedly delayed due to the security situation.
 Nevertheless, after a hiatus of 17 years, the flight operation at the airport resumed in March 2021.

 Visitors traveling to Swat Valley and the Malam Jabba ski resort during the summer season use this airport to reach Swat District.

 2025 India-Pakistan conflict

-During the 2025 India-Pakistan crisis, the Pakistan Air Force activated the Saidu Sharif Airport as an FOB.
+During the 2025 India-Pakistan conflict, the Pakistan Air Force activated the Saidu Sharif Airport as an FOB.